natelac/EuchrePy/README.md

 ## Complete euchre game

 - Discarding for web player
-- Fix logic for penalties
+- Polish code for web classes
-- Add farmers hand
 - Complete game state object that can be exported for play by play
+- Run PEP8 on all of the code

 ## Long-term goals

 - Improved basicAI (smartAI)
+- Add farmers hand

 ## Other projects

 - AI project
   - Move all AI stuff to a separate project
   - Explore coding different strategies and having them compete against each other
+  - Train AI using self play